 Right off the bat, one thing you notice about Toni Sabatino is she enjoys life and lives it to the fullest.
 Read through her blog or tweets, or talk to her on the phone, and you get the sense that she infuses fun into everything she does, charming and delighting those in her association.
-This is not to say that Toni shouldn’t be taken seriously – anything but.
-She’s definitely a force in the industry: she’s designed kitchens & baths for over two decades, is a member of the KB+B Editorial Advisory Board, is featured on houzz.com TV, and is a member of the Sustainable Furnishing Council.
+This is not to say that Toni isn’t a serious designer.
+She’s definitely a force in the industry.
+She’s designed kitchens & baths for over two decades, is a member of the KB+B Editorial Advisory Board, is featured on houzz.com TV, and is a member of the Sustainable Furnishing Council.

-This holiday season, Native Trails caught up with Toni just after she put up a client’s Christmas tree, adorned with holiday ornaments that embody the holiday spirit: whimsical, charming, elegant.
+This holiday season, Native Trails caught up with Toni just after she put up a client’s Christmas tree.
+She adorned it with holiday ornaments that embody the holiday spirit: whimsical, charming, elegant.
 We chatted with Toni about her design style, inspiration, and her Christmas tree tradition.

-NT: You have been decorating a client’s Christmas tree for over ten years, and it is has become a holiday tradition for you.
+NT: You have been decorating a client’s Christmas tree for over ten years.
+It is has become a holiday tradition for you.
 Tell us about that.

 NT: This year, you specifically wanted to include Native Trails’ copper star ornaments.
 What led you to select these?

 TS: Every year, I bring the client a little gift – this year, that little something was your stars.
 As a grandmother, I am very concerned about the future of our planet.
 So I incorporate sustainable products and materials into my designs whenever possible.
 I guess you could say this has been a bigger focus for me this year.
 Earlier this year, while on a furniture pilgrimage to High Point Market, I learned about and joined the Sustainable Furnishings Council, then took their GREENLeaders training course.
 So when I learned of Native Trails’ recycled copper holiday ornaments, I felt they were the perfect addition to the tree.